Bed Bug Bite - Signs and Symptoms, Treatment, and Prevention

 What Are the Main Signs and Symptoms of Bed Bug Infestation?

-• Tell-tale bite marks on the areas, such as the face, neck, arms, and hands.
-Sometimes these bite marks may take 14 days to develop.
+• There are telltale bite marks on areas such as the face, neck, arms, and hands.
+Sometimes, these bite marks may take 14 days to develop.

 • Small, flat, or raised inflamed spots, with a darker spot in the center.